-ANNUAL PER FORMANCE REVIEW

-Name Date

-Department Ch air

-Annual Activition performance in a commentary is h es Report, student course r my department, and other nonest and accurate to the enversations with the faculty member, the Faculty ratings, my own personal observations of faculty information I have obtained.
-I hereby attest that this best of my knowledge, and that all opinions and ther my own or are attributed to their sources.

-Signature of Chair

-I. Commer ntary on teaching

-II.
-Commer ntary on professional activ ity

-III.
-Commer ntary on service
+ANNUAL PERFORMANCE REVIEW Name______Date Department____Chair The following commentary is based on conversations with the faculty member, the Faculty Annual Activities Report, student course ratings, my own personal observations of faculty performance in my department, and other information I have obtained.
+I hereby attest that this commentary is honest and accurate to the best of my knowledge, and that all opinions and judgments can be substantiated and are either my own or are attributed to their sources.
+Signature of Chair I. Commentary on teaching II.
+Commentary on professional activity III.
+Commentary on service IV.
+Summary statement I acknowledge this evaluation, which my department chair has discussed with me prior to its submission to the dean (Faculty Handbook §6.2.1.3).
+I (do / do not) intend to write a letter of exception (§6.2.3.1) regarding this evaluation to the dean for my file.

-IV.
-Summar y statement

-submission to th e dean (Faculty Handbook department chair has discussed with me prior to its k §6.2.1.3).
-I (do/ do not) intend to write s evaluation to the dean for my file.

 Faculty Member's Signature Date